mikew123/RoboColumbus2025/README.md

 The main battery in the engine compartment will also be used for sensors and computer power.
 A DC-DC module would be added in the engine compartment with 2 sets of 5V at 3 Amps power leads to the Jeep cabin.
 Fusing the power from the main battery is added for protection.
 Combining the control multiplexor and DC converter is a good idea.

+# Power
+Tap from 3S 11.1V LiPo battery in engine compartment with fuse Two DC-DC converters/regulators for computer and sensors in selaed box in engine compartment

 # Connectivity
 - Loran for run and kill switch
 - RC receiver for manual steering control